Lancaster County Democratic Committee

 - Issues Committee — Holds regular issue forums and advises campaigns on issues.

 - Organization Committee — Provides training and resources for organizing throughout Lancaster County.

-Districts are subdivisions of the county created by the Executive Board to administer the County party on a more local level.
+Districts are subdivisions of the county created by the Executive Committee to administer the County party on a more local level.
 With some exceptions, the County is divided by school district boundaries.

 District Committees are composed of elected precinct committee persons who reside within the district.
 They elect a District Leader who serves on the LCDC Executive Board.

 Precinct committee people are elected by Democrats in a specific precinct to represent them by serving on the County Committee.
 Precinct committee people have specific duties, such as appraising their constituents of polling dates and places, providing information concerning candidates and issues before the electorate, representing the Democratic Party and endorsed candidates at their polls on election days, organizing their precincts to get out the vote and serving their constituents.

 Committee People are elected by registered Democrats from the voting district (precinct) in which the committee person resides.
 Committee people are assisted by precinct volunteers.